Eduardo668/Eduardo668/README.md

 - Device deployment and compliance
 - Identity and access management
 - Networking, routing and troubleshooting
-- VPNs and firewall administration
+- VPN and firewall administration
 - Proxmox virtualization
 - pfSense and OpenVPN
 - Docker environments